Skip to content

 claw-pod.ymldocker-compose.ymlRun a governed agent fleet

-claw builddocker buildTranspile + build OCI image
+claw builddocker buildTranspile + build OCI image, or build all pod build: services

-claw updocker compose upEnforce + deploy
+claw updocker compose upEnforce + deploy; authoritative on missing images

 Any valid Dockerfile is a valid Clawfile.
 Any valid docker-compose.yml is a valid claw-pod.yml.
 You are always one docker compose command away from running your stack without Clawdapus.